The Double Man (1967 film): Plot

-The two “Slaters” fight.
-The real one finally pulls off his mask.
-Confronted with an obvious double, Wheatley holds them both at gunpoint.
+The two “Slaters” fight, with real one finally pulling off his mask.
+Unable to determine the double, Wheatley holds both men gunpoint.
 Each tries to prove he's the real Slater.
-Forced to choose, Wheatley decides with a bullet.
+Forced to choose, Wheatley shoots the less ruthless.

-The next morning, Miller and the real Slater board the train.
+The next morning, Miller and the real Slater leave by train.
 Discovering Gina aboard, he invites her to sit by him.
+She accepts.